-Spring Gentian has blue trumpet-shaped flowers with navy blue throats at the ends of the stems from mid to late spring, which are interesting on close inspection.
+Spring Gentian has blue star-shaped flowers with navy blue eyes at the ends of the stems from mid to late spring, which are interesting on close inspection.
 Its narrow leaves remain forest green in colour throughout the season.
-The fruit is not ornamentally significant.

-Spring Gentian is a dense herbaceous perennial with a mounded form.
+Spring Gentian is a dense herbaceous perennial with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a high maintenance plant that will require regular care and upkeep, and usually looks its best without pruning, although it will tolerate pruning.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.